Mobject-Dev-Team/mobject-coding-convention/docs/README.md

 ## Methods

 Classes may use methods.
-Methods in a Function Block or Program should be avoided at all costs.
+Methods in a Function Block or Program should be avoided as this is a mix of paradigm which may be confusing for the user.

 Methods, like classes should have one reason to exist.
 They should do one job and do it well.